Tipser/slate/docs-v2/source/includes/_tipser-script.md

 > <a href="https://codepen.io/tipser-tech/pen/YMMKMp" target="_blank">Open this snippet on Code Pen</a>

 <aside class="success">Congratulations!
-You have successfully integrated and setup Tipser Elements on your site.</aside>
+You have successfully integrated and setup Tipser Script on your site.</aside>

 ---